ebramk12/digital-disbursements/docs/introduction/introduction.md

 <!-- type: card
 title: Hosted Payments Page
-description: Offers the use of a client-branded iframe to manage customer experience, send account infomration (PCI data) directly to Fiserv, and receive an encrypted token for future use.
+description: Offers the use of a client-branded iframe to manage customer experience, send account information (PCI data) directly to Fiserv, and receive an encrypted token for future use.
 link: ?path=docs/interactive-guide/api-flow/hosted-pages.md
 -->